paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 ### Statutory Notes

+#### Amendment of Section
+For termination of amendment by section 7501(d) of Pub.
+L. 118–159 and revival of prior provisions, see Termination Date of 2024 Amendment note below.

 #### References in Text
 [Section 4302 of this title](./chapter-053-authorities-relating-to-the-regulation-of-foreign-missions.md#section-4302), referred to in subsec. (a)(3)(D), was subsequently amended, and section 4302(a)(4) no longer defines the term “foreign mission”.
 However, such term is defined elsewhere in that section.